Agriculture and the Occupational Safety and Health Act

 What does the cotton dust standard require?

 Although the standard was to take effect on Sept.
-4, 1978, at the time this guide was published, OSHA is barred from enforcing the standard because of litigation brought by various groups concerned with the standard.
+4, 1978, OSHA is barred from enforcing the standard as of the date of this publication because of litigation brought by various groups concerned with the standard.

 The standard would require:

-- Provision within the first year of the opportunity for workers to have a medical examination and future exams once a year from then on; and
+- Provision within the first year of the opportunity for workers to have a medical examination and future exams once a year from then on.

 - Completion within one year of a written compliance program detailing how the employer plans to reach permissible exposure levels at the end of four years through engineering controls and work practices.